-The input protection circuits allow up to $\pm 6V$ relative to AGND on each input, and up to $\pm 6V$ differentially between AIN+ and AIN-, without damaging the device only if the following conditions are satisfied: power is applied, the device is not in shutdown mode, a clock frequency of at least 20MHz is available at XIN, and FAULTDIS = 0.
-The analog inputs allow up to $\pm 3.5V$ relative to AGND when either the MAX11040 is placed in shutdown mode, the clock stops, or FAULTDIS = 1.
+The input protection circuits allow up to $\pm 6V$ relative to AGND on each input, and up to $\pm 6V$ differentially between AIN+ and AIN-, without damaging the devices only if the following conditions are satisfied: power is applied, the devices are not in shutdown mode, a clock frequency of at least 20MHz is available at XIN, and FAULTDIS = 0.
+The analog inputs allow up to $\pm 3.5V$ relative to AGND when either devices are placed in shutdown mode, the clock stops, or FAULTDIS = 1.

-During an overvoltage fault condition the impedance between AIN+ and AIN- reduces to as low as $0.5k\Omega$.
+During an overvoltage fault condition, the impedance between AIN+ and AIN- reduces to as low as $0.5k\Omega$.